deusExMac/WebScraper/README.md

 * [Scrape-it](https://github.com/IonicaBizau/scrape-it)

-You can find exhaustive lists of scrapers [here](https://github.com/cassidoo/scrapers) and a list crawlers [here](https://github.com/BruceDone/awesome-crawler)
+A greater lists of Web scrapers can be found  [here](https://github.com/cassidoo/scrapers).
+A list crawlers can be found [here](https://github.com/BruceDone/awesome-crawler) with some of them supporting scraping.